 New Orleans Wedding Venues

-The Crescent City features an incredible array of wedding venue choices, and it's safe to say that in terms of finding a location that appeals to your particular tastes and vision, there's something for everyone here.
-While it's difficult for me to pick a few (or even a few dozen) favorites, and downright impossible for me to predict what might appeal to you, here are some observations on a few that you should check out if you are still in the process of making this choice.
+The New Orleans area features an incredible array of wedding venue choices, and it's safe to say that in terms of finding a location that appeals to your particular tastes and vision for your event, there's something for everyone here.
+While it's difficult for me to pick a few (or even a few dozen) favorites, and downright impossible for me to predict what might appeal to you, here are some observations on a few that should definitely be on your list of locations to check out if you are still in the process of making this choice.

-Southern Oaks is widely acknowledged to be the most popular wedding venue in New Orleans, and for good reason.
+Southern Oaks is widely acknowledged to be one of the most popular wedding venues in New Orleans, and for good reason.
 In addition to having lots of visual elements that photograph nicely, this venue is very well run by a team of experienced and devoted staff members who ensure events there go smoothly.
-The front of the stately home is a memorable spot for your ceremony, and brides have the option of truly arriving in style by way of a carriage pulled by a pair of beautiful white horses or an antique Bentley.
+The front of the stately home is a memorable spot for your ceremony, and brides have the options of arriving in style by way of a carriage pulled by a pair of beautiful white horses or an antique Bentley.
 Numerous other options for adding even more New Orleans flair to your wedding are offered, such as a fireworks show, a snowball stand, the Cafe du Monde beignet truck, or even your own Mardi Gras parade!
 There is space for a band, or otherwise the in-house DJ does a fantastic job keeping the dance floor packed.
+I have extensive experience photographing weddings at this location, and always enjoy working there.

 Latrobe's on Royal

 Located the heart of the French Quarter, Latrobes is nothing short of spectacular!
-The courtyard (which is actually completely enclosed and air-conditioned) is one of the most unique looking ceremony locations in the city, and it photographs exceptionally well.
+The courtyard (which, despite its name, is actually now a completely enclosed and air-conditioned space) is one of the most unique looking ceremony locations in the city, and it photographs exceptionally well.
 The main ballroom is a perfect space for a reception, even one with a moderately large guest count.
-It's a historic building (once housing the Louisiana State Bank), designed by famed architect Benjamin Henry Latrobe.
+It's a historic building, designed by famed architect Benjamin Henry Latrobe, and originally home to the the Louisiana State Bank.
+It benefits from a central location, not too far from popular ceremony locations like St. Louis Cathedral and Jackson Square.
+It's also just steps away from Exchange Place, a quaint pedestrian alley that makes for a great location for a first look and for portraits of the couple.

 The Chicory, located in the Warehouse District of downtown New Orleans, is a great choice for couples who don't necessarily want to have their wedding right in the middle of the French Quarter, but still want to be fairly close to the action.
-The venue features plenty of outdoor and indoor space, and photographs very well.
+The venue features plenty of outdoor and indoor space, and with its abundant exposed brick, it photographs very well.
+Ceremonies can be held in one of the indoor spaces, or for an outdoor ceremony, on the rooftop deck area.
+For couples who want a church ceremony, St. Patrick's and Immaculate Conception are located fairly close, easily within second-line distance.

 Board of Trade

 New Orleans Board of Trade is an ideal choice for a wedding with a large guest count.
 The indoor space is huge, and there's also a large courtyard out front, perfect for an outdoor ceremony.
-I've also photographed ceremonies here that are under the carriageway, and at the end of the night the carriageway is an optimal spot for a sparkler send-off.
+I've also photographed ceremonies here that are under the covered outdoor Arcade adjacent to the courtyard.
+This spot also can server as a back-up plan for planned courtyard ceremonies in case of rain, and at the end of the reception the Arcade is an optimal spot for a sparkler send-off if you choose to have one.

 Venues in Jax Brewery